We're an affiliate

 We hope you love the products we recommend!
 Just so you know, As an Amazon Associate we earn from qualifying purchases.
 Thank you if you use our links, we really appreciate

 Broke your coffee grinder?
 Are you in need of that fresh batch of coffee?
-Worry not, for there is a very easy solution to your predicament, and it will only involve a very common appliance in your home.
+Worry not, for there are easy solutions for your predicament.
+But, can you grind coffee beans in a blender?

-In all actuality, a normal blender can be a great alternative for your coffee grinder.
-However, using a blender will require patience and a little bit of know-how because a simple mistake could end you up with a very bitter batch.
-Although, today’s blenders come with a “grind” option that has been specifically added to make grinding coffee beans a lot easier.
+A blender can be a great alternative for your coffee grinder.
+Using a blender will require patience and a little bit of know-how as a simple mistake could end you up with a very bitter batch.
+Today’s blenders come with a “grind” option to make grinding coffee beans a lot easier.

 The question now that remains is how do we grind the coffee beans using a blender?
 Can we grind coffee just by using our hands?
 And is it really worth it for us to grind our own coffee beans?
 Find out below.